Routing

 Uploads - Max Request Size

-The request size limit is set to 75MB, if you’ve bigger file to upload, you should consider using a third-party storage facility like Amazon S3 (or any other provider) and upload files directly to it (with signed-URL for instance).
+The request size limit is set to 75MB.
+If you have a bigger file to upload, you should consider using a third-party storage facility like Amazon S3 (or any other provider) and upload files directly to it (with signed-URL for instance).

 Long Running Connections - SSE - Websockets